 This is why I recommend choosing your focus point.
-In order to do this, you will need to change your focus mode to Single-Servo (for still subjects) or Continuous-Servo (for moving subjects) Auto-Focus on Nikon and One Shot Auto-Focus on Canon.
+In order to do this, you will need to change your focus mode to Single-Servo (for still subjects) or Continuous-Servo (for moving subjects) Auto-Focus on Nikon and One-Shot Auto-Focus on Canon.

-Next, you will need to change your AF- Area Mode to Single-Point Auto-Focus.
+Next, you will need to change your AF- Area Mode to Single Point Auto-Focus.
 This will allow you to select the point you want in focus.

-The only time I change to manual focus is when the lighting conditions are such that my camera has a really difficult time focusing on my subject (low light situations or extreme backlight situations) or when I am shooting macro shots!
+The only time I change to manual focus is when the lighting conditions are such that my camera is having a really difficult time focusing on my subject (low light situations or extreme backlight situations) or when I am shooting macro shots!